 - Fitness level: Everyone knows their fitness level.
 There is no need to get injured.
-Fitness level can be easily developed, and there are hikes for everyone.
+Fitness levels can be easily developed, and there are hikes for everyone.

 - Weather conditions: Hiking in summer or in winter is not the same.
-The heat and the cold, or wind comes with different challenges.
+The heat and the cold, or wind, come with different challenges.
 Trails could be closed in the springtime because of the snow and covered in water after the flooding.

 The marks of the trails are country specifics, and the scales are only partially similar.
 There are also regional differences as well.
 The Swiss hiking scale can give an idea about the path and the level of disputes.

-According to the definitions of trekking, it means the act of making a long journey across a difficult country on foot, usually for pleasure.
-Other description says trek is a journey or trip, especially one involving difficulty or hardship.
+The definition of trekking means the act of making a long journey across a difficult country on foot, usually for pleasure.
+Another description says a trek is a journey or trip, especially with difficulty or hardship.

-Trekking is halfway between hiking and mountaineering, but sometimes a hike could be as challenging as a two days’ easy trek.
-Trekking is not just mentally and physically challenging, but it requires proper gears and different skills.
+Trekking is halfway between hiking and mountaineering, but sometimes a hike could be as challenging as a two-day easy trek.
+Trekking is not just mentally and physically challenging, but it requires proper gear and different skills.

 To survive in the wild, the following skills are inevitable:

 - Navigation: Trekking does not necessarily have the perfect well-marked trails.
-Navigation skills are mandatory to not fall off from a cliff.
-Finding a safe passage and locating one’s self on a map (doesn’t matter whether you use a GPS or a regular paper map) are essential trekking skills.
+Navigation skills are mandatory not to fall off a cliff.
+Finding a safe passage and locating oneself on a map (doesn’t matter whether you use a GPS or a regular paper map) are essential trekking skills.